 I allowed my ego to put the pen down and walk away from something I was genuinely good at, and happy doing.
 All because I felt like other people were deciding my life for me.

 Think back.
 When did you receive praise as a child?
 Was it for your athletic ability?
 Were you great at taking tests?
 Did you draw?
 Play an instrument?
 Maybe you were just so easy to talk to that everyone came to you with their troubles.
 It’s up to you to remember, but think back to whatever it was that really stuck with you.
 What did you get approval for, no matter how “silly” or “dumb” you think it is, write it down.

 Once you have it, if it is straight forward, like writing, great!
 Write!
 If it’s more abstract, like being easy to talk to, then think outside the box.
 Therapist?
 Teacher?
 Life coach?
 You get the idea.

 We all (or most of us) have a special memory we hold onto.
 Most of us probably don’t even realize why it sticks out.
-Or worse, you’re ignoring it like I did because you don’t think it’s your “true” calling because others saw it first.
+Or worse, you’re ignoring it (like I did) because you don’t think it’s your “true” purpose because others saw it first.
 Put that ego aside.
 Go speak with the child within.
-They’ve been calling you for years.
+They’ve been calling out to you for years.
 All you must do is answer.